Jay-Z reveals Beyonce's miscarriage in ode to daughter

-LOS ANGELES Rapper Jay-Z released a new song Monday celebrating the birth of his baby daughter with Beyonce and revealing that the couple had struggled for years to have a child.
+LOS ANGELES Rapper Jay-Z released a new song on Monday celebrating their birth of his baby daughter with Beyonce, and revealing that the couple had struggled for years to get pregnant.

-"The most amazing feeling I feel, Words can't describe what a feeling, for real, Baby I'll paint the sky blue, My greatest creation was you," the "Watch The Throne" singer rapped.
+"The most amazing feeling I feel, Words can't describe what a feeling, for real, Baby I'll paint the sky blue, My greatest creation was you," the "Watch The Throne" star rapped.

 The baby's name, Blue Ivy Carter, was confirmed by fellow friend and actress Gwyneth Paltrow on Twitter and swiftly became a trending topic on the social media site.